If you’re a business owner who’s looking for a new property to lease, you may have come across the term “triple net lease” or “NNN lease.”

 What is a triple net lease?

+What does triple net mean on a lease?
 A triple-net lease (triple net lease or NNN lease) is a contract on a real estate property.
-The renters or lessees promise to pay the costs associated with their properties, primarily property taxes, building insurance, damage repair, and maintenance, in other words, all operating expenses.
+The renters or lessees promise to pay the costs associated with their properties, primarily paying property taxes, building insurance, damage repair, and maintenance, in other words, all operating expenses.

 This expense is a part of the rental costs.